vladimir-marquez-stone/vladimir-marquez-stone.github.io/_pages/about.md

 I am an economist working on labor economics, industrial organization, and development economics, with a focus on automation, global value chains, and industrial policy.

-I am currently affiliated with the National Autonomous University of Mexico (UNAM) and have completed graduate coursework in Economics at Binghamton University.

 My research employs empirical methods with political economy approaches to study structural change, technological transformation, and labor markets.

-ㅤ
-ㅤ
-ㅤ
-ㅤ
-ㅤ
-ㅤ
+Most of my current work focuses on the Mexican manufacturing sector's technological capabilities and how industrial and trade policy can promote domestic value-added capture.

+I am currently affiliated with the National Autonomous University of Mexico (UNAM) and have completed graduate coursework in Economics at Binghamton University (State University of New York at Binghamton).
 ㅤ
 ㅤ
 ㅤ